 - CDs that are of poor quality, dirty, scratched, covered with fingerprints, or that have pin holes may not work properly.

 - The following CDs may not work properly:

 - Copy control compact discs (CCCD)

 - Recordable compact discs (CD-R)

 - Rewritable compact discs (CD-RW)

 - Do not use the following CDs as they may cause the CD player to malfunction.

-- 3.1 in (8 cm) discs with an adapter
+- 3.1 in (8 cm) discs

-- CDs that are not round
+- .
+CDs that are not round

-- CDs with a paper label - CDs that are warped, scratched, or have abnormal edges
+- CDs with a paper label

+- CDs that are warped, scratched, or have abnormal edges

+- This audio system can only play prerecorded CDs.
+CDs with MP3 or WMA format cannot be written in this audio system.

+- If the CD cannot be played, one of the following messages will be displayed.